TTK4130/ttk4130.github.io/docs/animation.rst

     mL\cos\theta & mL^2
     \end{bmatrix}

-We'll start by defining our system of first order ODEs as a Python function
+We start by defining our system of first order ODEs as a Python function

 .. jupyter-execute::